pytask-dev/pytask/docs/source/tutorials/invoking_pytask.md

 # Invoking pytask

-You can invoke pytask on the command line with
+Invoke pytask from the command line with

 ```console
 $ pytask